evancz/guide.elm-lang.org/architecture/user_input/buttons.md

 That's everything!

-When writing this program from scratch, you start by figuring out what the model should be.
-We need to keep track of a number that is going up and down, so it is just an integer:
+When writing this program from scratch, I always start by taking a guess at the model.
+To make a counter, we at least need to keep track of a number that is going up and down.
+So let's just start with that!

 ```elm
 type alias Model = Int
 ```

-Now that we know what our model is, we need to define how it changes over time.
+Now that we have a model to work with, we need to define how it changes over time.
 I always start my `UPDATE` section by defining a set of messages that we will get from the UI:

 ```elm
 type Msg = Increment | Decrement
 ```

 I definitely know the user will be able to increment and decrement the counter.
 The `Msg` type describes these capabilities as *data*.
+Important!
 From there, the `update` function just describes what to do when you receive one of these messages.
 If you get an `Increment` you increment the model.
+If you get a `Decrement` you decrement the model.
+Pretty straight-forward stuff.

 ```elm
 update : Msg -> Model -> Model